 This week has been the first ever PSC Awareness week and it is truly amazing to see how many people from all over the world have shared their stories and inspiring photographs of themselves doing great things to show the world that ‘they have PSC but PSC doesn’t have them!’
 People coming together to raise awareness of … More Why is organ donation so important to PSC patients?

 In honour of PSC Awareness week I thought I’d write something a bit light hearted.
 There are many things that PSCers or anyone with a chronic disease have to deal with on a daily basis, here are just a few that I’m sure all PSCers can definitely relate to!
-1. Waking up feeling like you’re 80 years … More 12 things you can relate to if you have or had PSC.
+If you would like to help find … More 12 things you can relate to if you have or had PSC.

 A few months ago, my transplant nurse asked if I would join her on an organ donation education day for ITU and A&E staff at Torbay hospital.
 Of course I said yes, I didn’t quite know what I was letting myself in for and I’ve never done any public speaking before so I didn’t know … More Organ donation talk at Torbay Hospital